 I was literally raised in a barn!
 I grew up on my parents’ 12 acre horse farm, surrounded by my grandparents’ 300 acre Arabian breeding farm and hay fields, amidst the rolling green hills of Maryland.

-In addition to the constant surrounds of a professional equestrian environment—my mother’s custom designed 27 stall European-style training, teaching and boarding facility, which was literally under the same roof as our home and the indoor arena—I was granted permission to roam the forests and land with my beloved Welsh pony, Lily.
+In addition to the constant surrounds of a professional equestrian environment—a 27 stall state-of-the art training, teaching and boarding facility, which was literally under the same roof as our home and the indoor arena—I roamed the forests and land with my beloved Welsh pony, Lily.
 My first years astride were bareback with lead ropes attached to her halter, wandering in nature for countless hours.

 Who am I?
 Devoted Agent of Change, Priestess of Possibility, Advocate for Authenticity, 3rd generation equestrian, healer, healing, writer/author/poet, speaker, performer, free-form dancer, highly sensitive human, wood sprite and tree lover, water wader, moon gazer, earth layer, hot coal walker, seeker of sacred balance